karthikkarthi-Ghost/Django-Ecommerce_/README.md

    - Users can place orders for the products in their cart.
    - Admins can view and manage orders.

+## Output

+You can see a preview of the project [here](https://preview.colorlib.com/theme/fashe/index.html).

 ## Contributing

 We welcome contributions to improve this project.
 Here’s how you can help: